alicehillier/rainforest-cafe/README.md

 ##### **Book Now**

-The background image, which extends across the full height and width of the page, shows plenty of greenery in an indoor setting.
+The background image, which extends across the full height and width of the page, shows some plants in an indoor setting.
 This, again, conveys the natural theme and aesthetic of the restaurant.

 [Back to top](https://github.com/alicehillier/rainforest-cafe/#rainforest-cafe)